ttrobotix/RoboHero/Scratch/README.md

 ![Screen shot of Scratch Plugin](https://ttrobotix.github.io/RoboHero/img/scratch.png)

-### How To Use Scratch with RoboHero ( working draft )
+### How To Use Scratch with RoboHero

-1. Connect and Set address to Scratch
+1. Connect to Internet and open <http://scratchx.org/?url=https://ttrobotix.github.io/RoboHero/Scratch/robohero.js#scratch> .

+2. Connect to RoboHero's Wifi
-Connect your PC to RoboHero's Wifi AP, your RoboHero's IP will be "http://192.168.4.1/", or you can enable the wifi client mode ( see Arduino for more information).
+Connect your PC to RoboHero's Wifi AP, your RoboHero's IP will be "http://192.168.4.1/", or you can enable the wifi client mode, your RoboHero's ip will be "http://robohero.local/" ( see Arduino for more information).

+3. Switch to More Blocks, you will see the RoboHero blocks.

-2. Open RoboHero Scratch Plug page, you will see the light behind the plug:
+4. Open RoboHero Scratch Plug page, you will see the light behind the plug:

 green: found RoboHero
 yellow: search for RoboHero

-Use RoboHero Address to set url or FindRoboHero to find.
-[x] oolo
+Using 'RoboHero Address' to set the ip you used , or "FindRoboHero", which will find your RoboHero in local network

-3. when the light is green,
+5. if the light turn green, you can control RoboHero with Scratch now!

+### Demo

+working